nullfoxh/PlateBuffer/README.md

 ## How to configure

-Type /pb or /platebuffer in game to bring up the config menu.
+Type `/pb` or `/platebuffer` in game to bring up the config menu.
 To track new spells click inside the editbox and press enter to make a new line, type in the name of the spell followed by '/mine' or '/all' depending whose auras you want to track.
-E.g: 'Curse of Agony/mine'.
+E.g: `Curse of Agony/mine`
 For dots and other spells that can have multiple instances I recommend only tracking your own.
 **Click on 'Apply' after changing something!**

 ## How to install